Mossbourne Victoria Park Academy

-Mossbourne Victoria Park Academy is a coeducational secondary school located in the Victoria Park area of London, England, facing Well Street Common.
+Mossbourne Victoria Park Academy, or MVPA, is a coeducational secondary school located in the Victoria Park area of London, England, facing Well Street Common.

+Description

 It is the second school to be named under Mossbourne Academy.
 The school was created in 2014: the building formerly used by Cardinal Pole Roman Catholic School was first built to drawings by Robert Lewis Roumieu for the French Hospital (La Providence), which opened there in 1865.
 In the summer of 2019 the first cohort's GCSE results placed the academy in the top 65 schools in England for student progress.
+The headteacher is Matthew Toothe.

+As of 2024, the school's most recent inspection by Ofsted was in 2023, with a judgement of Outstanding.